alpo22/trivia/README.md

 ## TODO Fanciness:

-- is free Vercel app too slow?
+- is free Vercel app too slow on cold start?
 - add dr nick image to the welcome screen?
 - if anyone plays it, need an ad... where?
 - on start, bring title forward (like does on the show), then make modal appear